Generic Feasibility Assessment

 Multi-Attribute Decision Analysis (MADA)

 MADA is the common method of comparing complex systems.
 In this method a group of attributes are defined to cover the main parameters of the systems, and scores are allocated depending on how well or badly a system performs.
 For an automotive example, a supermini might score well on "fuel economy", whereas an off-road 4x4 would likely score badly.
 Not all parameters carry the same importance: "Engine reliability" will likely be judged to be more important than the "range of paint colours available" for each vehicle type.
 Compiled scores are therefore weighted accordingly and these weighted scores combine to provide an overall consolidated score for the systems being compared.
-Not all weightings are as trivial as the example given above however.
+A subsequent large increase in fuel prices would likely shift the priorities of users, but a fixed MADA would not reflect such a change.
+GFA seeks to avoid weightings to enable users to apply their own priorities.

 NNL Assessment of Nuclear Technologies